paul-p/docker-container-with-ui/README.md

 ## How I tested it
 On ubuntu 18.04

+## Security
+Warning, this docker container is runned with the [`privileged option`](https://www.educba.com/docker-privileged/).
+So, remind the container is not well isolated from the host.
+This is needed to let the container reach a graphic session.

 ## How to run it
 First, you need to install docker
 ```